natsuneko-laboratory/constraint-by-humanoid/README.md

 # Constraint by Humanoid - Unity Editor Extension

-A Unity editor extension that automatically sets various Constraint based on Unity's Humanoid structure.
+A Unity editor extension that configures IConstraint component based on Unity Humanoid Rules.

 ## Requirements